|

 lined with paper towels.
 Refrigerate uncovered for 4 to 7 days.
 Before cooking,

+trim off any parts that are completely dehydrated.
 Whether you age the beef or not, allow the roast to sit at room

 temperature for 3 to 4 hours before cooking.
 Tie segments of cooking twine